Garry Moore: Retirement and death

 Moore became ill in 1976 and was diagnosed with throat cancer.
 He left To Tell the Truth shortly before Christmas 1976 to undergo surgery, turning the show over to panelist Bill Cullen.
 Semiregular panelist Joe Garagiola also acted as the host for several weeks, claiming he was "pinch-hitting" for Moore.

 Moore returned in September 1977 to begin To Tell the Truth's ninth season, to explain his sudden absence and to announce his permanent retirement, explaining that while recovering from his surgery, he believed his throat cancer was a sign that continuing beyond his 42-year career would be "just plain greed".
 Moore later explained in another interview that he felt comfortable moving on from the world of entertainment.
 Joe Garagiola hosted the program for the rest of the season, which proved to be its last.
-After his showbiz retirement, Moore kept getting various offers for more work that he continued to turn down, including frequent phone calls from the producers of The Love Boat.
+After his showbiz retirement, Moore kept getting various offers for more work and he continued to turn them down, including frequent phone calls from the producers of The Love Boat.

 Moore retired to Hilton Head, South Carolina, where he spent his time sailing, and also at his summer home in Northeast Harbor, Maine.
-Moore also became a regular humor columnist for the local newspaper The Island Packet with a column titled "Mumble, Mumble", later releasing a book of his columns under the same name in the early 1980s.
+Moore also became a regular humor columnist for Hilton Head's local newspaper The Island Packet with a column titled "Mumble, Mumble", later releasing a book of his columns under the same name in the early 1980s.
 He made two rare television appearances during his retirement, in a 1984 special on game-show bloopers, hosted by William Shatner, and in a 1990 television tribute to Carol Burnett on Sally.

 Moore, a constant smoker, died of emphysema at Hilton Head on November 28, 1993, at the age of 78.
 He was buried in Forest Hill Cemetery in Northeast Harbor, Maine.
 He was named one of the 15 greatest game-show hosts of all time by Time.